nwisn/FilmRank/README.md

 `install_github("nwisn/LAGFFRank", build_vignettes = TRUE)`

-An example use case can be found [here](https://github.com/nwisn/LAGFFRank/blob/master/vignettes/LAGFFRank.Rmd), and by typing:
+An [example usage](https://nwisn.github.io/LAGFFRank/results_IMDb.html) exists on publicly-available IMDb voting data, and more information can be found by typing:

 `vignette("LAGFFRank")`